condeadriankeith/RenThing/docs/general/OLLAMA_INTEGRATION.md

 ## How It Works

-The AI service in RenThing uses your locally hosted Llama 3.1 8B model when Ollama is enabled.
+The AI service in RenThing uses your locally hosted phi3:mini model when Ollama is enabled.

 ## Configuration Options